mrudowski/nxExp/apps/zen-gardens/README.md

 #### Scene
 - ✅ 5x5 or bigger
 - ✅ one level
-- when `paint` mode we paint
+- ✅ when `paint` mode we paint
   - ✅ by click
-  - and drag
+  - ✅ and drag
-- when we select more then one tile on Palette we randomize them when paint

 ### Phase II